-- · Monitoring recruitment and retention including bullying and harassment of staff; - · Continued professional development opportunities for all staff; - Senior Leadership Team support to ensure equality of opportunity for all. - Continued professional development opportunities for all staff; - Senior Leadership Team support to ensure equality of opportunity for all.
+- · Monitoring recruitment and retention including bullying and harassment of staff; - Continued professional development opportunities for all staff; - · Senior Leadership Team support to ensure equality of opportunity for all.

 Consultation

 We involved pupils, staff, governors, parents and carers, and our wider school community in creating the Single Equality Policy.
 Examples include: